-- 5.212 The Council will continue to be part of the Bird Aware Solent Partnership to provide a strategic framework to address this issue.
-This provides a straightforward and practical solution to make sure that housebuilding can continue to take place whilst also protecting the Solent European Sites as required by law. - 5.213 The mitigation framework for individual new developments can be provided through a financial contribution consistent with the SRMS.
+- 5.2125.213 The Council will continue to be part of the Bird Aware Solent Partnership to provide a strategic framework to address this issue.
+This provides a straightforward and practical solution to make sure that house - 5.2135.214 The mitigation framework for individual new developments can be provided through a financial contribution consistent with the SRMS.
 It is expected that the majority of schemes will provide mitigation packages in this way.
 The scale of the financial contribution is based on the number of net additional dwellings, varied by the number of bedrooms per dwelling.
 These figures will be increased on 1st April each year in line with the Retail Price Index.
-Further information is contained in the Council's Developer Contribution Guide81 and the SRMS itself. - 5.214 In this context, 'dwelling' is defined through the SRMS and includes conversions and changes of use (including through permitted development).
-The need for mitigation for the recreational impact of other types of residential accommodation, such as holiday accommodation (including hotels) and accommodation specifically for older people, will be assessed on a case-by-case basis by the Council. - 5.215 Any developer not providing a financial contribution consistent with the SRMS will need to support their proposed package of bespoke mitigation measures with evidence to support how this would be effective and consistent with the requirements of the Habitat Regulations. - 5.216 Some housing schemes, particularly very large ones or those located close to the boundary of a Solent European Site, may need to provide mitigation measures in addition to making the SRMS financial contribution to ensure effective avoidance/mitigation of impacts on the Solent European Site.
+Further information is contained in the Council's Developer Contribution Guide81 and the SRMS itself. - 5.2145.215 In this context, 'dwelling' is defined through the SRMS and includes conversions and changes of use (including through permitted development).
+The need for mitigation for the recreational impact of other types of residential accommodation, such as holiday accommodation (including hotels) and accommodation specifically for older people, will be assessed on a case-by-case basis by the Council. - 5.2155.216 Any developer not providing a financial contribution consistent with the SRMS will need to support their proposed package of bespoke mitigation measures with evidence to support how this would be effective and consistent with the requirements of the Habitat Regulations. - 5.2165.217 Some housing schemes, particularly very large ones or those located close to the boundary of a Solent European Site, may need to provide mitigation measures in addition to making the SRMS financial contribution to ensure effective avoidance/mitigation of impacts on the Solent European Site.
 A very large scheme could have a much greater impact on sections of coast compared to the dispersed impact of smaller schemes providing the same overall number of new homes.
 Similarly, mitigation in addition to the developer contribution may be needed for new dwellings which are close to the Solent European Site because the occupants are much more likely to visit the coast with the potential for a greater impact.
-The Council, with advice from Natural England, will consider the mitigation requirements for such housing proposals on a case-by-case basis.
-Developers are encouraged to hold early discussions with the Council on the mitigation needed for such schemes.
+The Council, with advice from Natural